Tax Changes for 2024-2025: What Tax Pros Need to Know

 2024 standard deduction changes tax preparers need to know

-The IRS also increases the standard deduction to account for annual inflation.
+The IRS also increased the standard deduction to account for annual inflation.
 The standard deduction amounts for tax year 2024 (taxes filed in 2025) and for tax year 2025 (taxes filed in 2026) are as follows:

 Filing status 2024 standard deduction 2025 standard deduction